 - a.
-Classification: Class F consists of all PBGC Claims. - b.
-Treatment: Except to the extent that a holder of an Allowed Class F Claim agrees to a less favorable treatment, in full and final satisfaction, settlement, release, and discharge of and in exchange for each and every Allowed Class F Claim, each such Allowed Class F Claim shall receive a Pro Rata share of the PBGC Claim Distribution Property on the Effective Date, or as soon as practicable thereafter.
+Classification: Class F consists of the 12.25% Senior Notes Claim. - b.
+Allowance: On the Effective Date, the 12.25% Senior Notes Claim shall be Allowed in the aggregate amount of \$216.65 million. - c.
+Treatment: Except to the extent that a holder of the Allowed Class F Claim agrees to a less favorable treatment, in full and final satisfaction, settlement, release, and discharge of and in exchange for each and every portion of the Allowed Class F Claim, each such holder of the Allowed Class F Claim shall receive on the Effective Date, or as soon as practicable thereafter, its Pro Rata portion of approximately 6.0% of the Distributable Equity Value.
+For the avoidance of doubt, the consideration provided under Article III.B.6.c of the Plan shall be the sole source of recovery for the Allowed Class F Claim, and holders of the Class F Claim shall have no recourse against any non-Debtor Affiliates and shall have been deemed to waive any and all claims against any non-Debtor Affiliates.

-c.
+d.
 Voting: Class F is Impaired and holders of Allowed Class F Claims are entitled to vote to accept or reject the Plan.

-Class G - General Unsecured Claims
+7. Class G - General Unsecured Claims